amirouche/guile-arew/scheme/base.md

 ### `(set! variable expression)` syntax

-Expression is evaluated, and the resulting value is stored in the location to which ⟨variable⟩ is bound.
-It is an error if ⟨variable⟩ is not bound either in some region enclosing the set! expression or else globally.
+Expression is evaluated, and the resulting value is stored in the location to which variable is bound.
+It is an error if variable is not bound either in some region enclosing the set! expression or else globally.
 The result of the set! expression is unspecified.